 Highest top speed: 35.32 km/hr

-It couldn’t have gone much worse for Fulham or Man Utd this season, with one relegated and the other teetering on the brink of implosion; but one shining beacon amidst that turmoil has been Fosu-Mensah’s speedy showings, with the Dutchman registering the highest top speed in the league this season.
+It couldn’t have gone much worse for Fulham or Man Utd last season, with one relegated and the other teetering on the brink of implosion; but one shining beacon amidst that turmoil has been Fosu-Mensah’s speedy showings, with the Dutchman registering the highest top speed in the league.

-The 21-year-old didn’t have the desired impact in west London, mustering just 12 appearances, but his versatility and fleet-footed exploits may yet offer hope to Ole Gunnar Solskjaer’s beleaguered defence next campaign.
+The 21-year-old didn’t have the desired impact in west London, mustering just 12 appearances, but his versatility and fleet-footed exploits may yet bolster Ole Gunnar Solskjaer’s defence.
+However, his hopes of staking a claim for regular game time are likely to be impacted by the arrival of Aaron Wan-Bissaka – plus a knee injury.

-Watch the video at the top of the article to see more of our unique end-of-season Premier League stats – powered by Opta.
+Watch the video at the top of the article to see more of our unique 2018/19 Premier League season stats – powered by Opta.

 Subscribe to Squawka’s Youtube channel here.